 Yes, it could.

 Theirs is an endearing story of belief in what they do and proof of community strength.
-All in spite of a swathe of vocal cynics too.
+All despite a swathe of vocal cynics too.

-I’d say I think the performance of Pacific Ale will be a deciding factor in whether Larry can rise further, but I think Black Hops G.O.A.T. will seize on any decline there.
+I’d say the performance of Pacific Ale will be a deciding factor in whether Larry can rise further, but I think Black Hops G.O.A.T. will seize on any decline there.

 Larry will hold its number four spot.